hieunq95/tiny-llm-agent/README.md

 **Architecture** of the platform is as follows:
 <img src="assets/architecture.png" alt="architecture" width="1000"/>

-The main building blocks of the system depicted in the image can be described as follows:
+The MLOps system illustrated in the image operates through two distinct pipelines:
-- A user sends a query, which is processed through embedding and retrieval vectors.
-- The system retrieves relevant data from the FAISS vector database and monitors the process.
-- The response is displayed to the user, while monitoring and tracing are handled by tools like Jaeger Tracing, Prometheus, and Grafana.
-- Developers push code to GitHub, triggering a CI/CD pipeline via Jenkins for building and testing.
+- **For developers**, the workflow begins with pushing code to a source control system (step 1), triggering a CI/CD pipeline (steps 2).
+The CI/CD pipeline builds, tests, and deploys containers locally.
+After that, it pushes Docker images to Docker Hub registry (step 3).
-- Docker images are pushed to Docker Hub and pulled by the application cluster on Google Cloud, which runs on Kubernetes.
-The application is accessible via Streamlit UI on port 8501 with an external IP.
+These images are then pulled and managed in a Kubernetes cluster on Google Cloud, making the application accessible via a Streamlit UI.
+- **For users**, interactions start with a query from user (step 1), which routes requests through an API gateway (steps 2).
+The system generates embeddings (step 3), retrieves relevant vectors from the FAISS database (step 4), and returns a response (step 5).
+The API gateway finally forward the response and display it via Streamlit UI.

+**Mornitoring services** are managed by developers using `Jaeger`, `Prometheus`, and `Grafana`, ensuring observability for users.

 ## 📌 Features
 ✅ **FastAPI backend** to handle local LLM inference and document retrieval.